Symposium "The Other Dialogues"

 THE OTHER Dialogues: Distance

-16th June 11am PST
+16th June 11 am PST

 The starting point for this session is the observation of how, during the pandemic, we have assisted an amplification of the concept of distance and proximity, making even more visible the tension at the edge of two economic zones.
-Migration, transmission, and translation are all experiences of mediations between contexts and identities that can trigger either resistance or understanding.
-How can we critically question our experience of the others’ contexts and establish informed methodologies of collaboration among diversity?
+Migration, transmission, and translation are all mediation experiences between contexts and identities that can trigger either resistance or understanding.
+How can we critically question our experience of others’ contexts and establish informed methodologies of collaboration among diversity?

 Speakers: Ingrid Hernandez, Fiamma Montezemolo, Marlene Solis, Thomas Vann Altheimer